Canada Infrastructure Canada

 About the Canada Infrastructure Bank

-The Canada Infrastructure Bank (CIB) is a federal Crown corporation established to ensure that Canadians benefit from modern and sustainable infrastructure through partnerships between governments and the private sector.
-It does this through its core functions of supporting (through advisory, research and data) and investing in infrastructure projects, and acting as a centre of expertise on infrastructure projects by providing evidence-based advice to all levels of government.
+The Canada Infrastructure Bank (CIB) is a federal Crown corporation established to ensure Canadians benefit from modern and sustainable infrastructure through partnerships between governments and the private sector.
+It does this through its core functions of supporting (through advisory, research and data) and investing in infrastructure projects, and acting as a centre of expertise on infrastructure projects by providing evidence-based advice to all orders of government.
 The CIB's activities leverage the capital and expertise of the private sector to achieve public outcomes and value for taxpayers.

 The CIB helps public dollars go further by investing in revenue-generating infrastructure projects in the public interest and through the ability to utilize innovative financing tools.
 Its goal is to realize more infrastructure built across the country to benefit Canadians.
 By design, the CIB collaborates with federal, provincial, territorial, municipal, Indigenous and private investor partners to transform the way infrastructure is planned, funded and delivered.